Why the bottom of your heel hurts in the morning

 Calf raise on a step (Rathleff protocol)

-Objective: Builds load capacity in the plantar fascia and calf complex, which is the most effective exercise treatment for plantar fasciitis.
+Objective: Builds load capacity in the plantar fascia and calf complex, which is one commonly used strengthening approach for plantar heel pain.

 - 1Stand on a step with the front half of your foot on the edge and your heels hanging off.